 1. Tap+hold the screen.
-By default, when you tap+hold a finger on the screen for half a second, you’ll activate Selection.
+By default, when you tap+hold a finger (or stylus) on the screen for half a second, you’ll activate Selection.
 Drag that same finger across the canvas and you’ll see a blue Lasso follow your fingertip.
 Any stroke the lasso touches is “selected” when you lift your finger from the screen.

 Lasso isn’t the only selection tool.
 You can also select with an Item Picker and a Color Picker.
 We’ll talk more about those below.

 2. Use the Selection tool.
 Use this tool to make selections without having to tap+hold the screen first.
 You can find this tool in the Brushes menu.
 Tap your active tool to open the menu, then find the Selection arrow under the Tools section.
 Tap the arrow to set it to your tool wheel and exit the menu.

 Here you can see 1) the selection arrow in the Brushes menu under Tools, and 2) the arrow applied to the Tool Wheel.
 Tap the tool to activate Selection when you want to make an edit to your drawing.